 You don’t need a Visa to stay in Cape Verde, but you’re required to have a return ticket.

-Cape verde is a West African country and formerly a Portuguese colony.
+Cape Verde is a West African country and formerly a Portuguese colony.
 It is also a visa-free country for Nigeria and the currency in Caper Verde is Cape Verdean escudo

 9. Chad (Central Africa)

-Chad is another place any Nigerian citizen can visit without visa.
+Chad is another place any Nigerian citizen can visit without a visa.
 You can stay for as long as 3 months and you must have return tickets that will indicate you’re not staying there permanently.

 10. Comoros (East Africa)